juliagong/smartmirror/README.md

 The Pi is powered using the 5v and ground pins in the middle of the power supply while all other components are powered using the rails.

 ### Motion Sensor
 The HC-SR501 motion sensor has 3 pins.
 It is powered with 5v and is connected to GPIO_PIN19.
-The jumper is set to react to multiple triggers, meaning the amount of time the sensor is high after being triggered is restarted every time the sensor picks up motion.
+The jumper is set to react to multiple triggers, meaning the amount of time the sensor is high after being triggered is reset every time the sensor picks up motion.

 ### Temperature/Humidity
 The DHT-11 has 3 pins.
 It is powered with 3.3v and is connected to GPIO_PIN26.